Department Summary & Job Purpose:

 Special Instructions for Applicants:

 Apply online by application deadline.
-Application materials must include 1) a cover letter summarizing
+Application materials must include:

 Mount Holyoke College is a women’s college that is gender diverse.
 The College is committed to providing equal access and opportunity in employment and education to all employees and students.
 In compliance with state and federal law, Mount Holyoke College does not discriminate on the basis of race, ethnicity, color, genetic information, sex, national or ethnic origin, religion, age, physical or mental disability, marital status, sexual orientation, pregnancy, gender identity or expression, ancestry, veteran or military status, or any other legally protected status under federal, state or local law.
 The College does not discriminate on the basis of gender in the recruitment and admission of students to its graduate program.